sengsgx/sengsgx/README.md

     patch -p1 < ../patches/sgx-ra-tls_seng_changes.patch
     ```

+3. copy patch files for Graphene
+    ```
+    # copy graphene patch files
+    cp ../patches/pull_request_438.patch \
+       ../patches/graphene_patches.patch \
+       ../patches/fixed_exitless_syscalls_pr405.patch \
+       .
+    ```

 #### Configure Remote Attestation
 Note: The steps for the remote attestation are only required if one of the client components
 will be built (SENG Runtime or SDK).

-3. If you do not have an SPID and SubscriptionKey for the EPID-based Intel SGX Remote
+4. If you do not have an SPID and SubscriptionKey for the EPID-based Intel SGX Remote
 Attestation Service (IAS), please follow [the instructions above](#spid) to get them

-4. add your own Intel Developer SPID to `sgx-ra-tls/ra_tls_options.c`
+5. add your own Intel Developer SPID to `sgx-ra-tls/ra_tls_options.c`

     e.g., if your SPID is 473BA3(...), add 0x47, 0x3B, 0xA3,(...)
-5. adapt quote_type in `ra_tls_options.c` according to your quote type chosen for the
+6. adapt quote_type in `ra_tls_options.c` according to your quote type chosen for the
 EPID remote attestation service:
     * (a) SGX_LINKABLE_SIGNATURE
     * (b) SGX_UNLINKABLE_SIGNATURE

-6. add your own Intel Developer remote attestation subscription key to `sgx-ra-tls/ias-ra.c:211` by replacing the `"YYY"` with one of your two subscription keys
+7. add your own Intel Developer remote attestation subscription key to `sgx-ra-tls/ias-ra.c:211` by replacing the `"YYY"` with one of your two subscription keys

 #### Build the SENG Base Container
 Note: The base container will try to install headers for your host kernel version.
 Please use
 a standard Linux kernel.

-7. replace the container `userid` with your host UID (`id --user`) in `base_container/Dockerfile:11`
+8. replace the container `userid` with your host UID (`id --user`) in `base_container/Dockerfile:11`
-8. build base container:
+9. build base container:
     ```
     cd base_container/
     docker-compose build
     ```

 #### Build sgx-ra-tls and Graphene using the Base Container (w/o exitless)
-9. build sgx-ra-tls and Graphene-SGX:
+10. build sgx-ra-tls and Graphene-SGX:
     ```
     cd base_container/
     docker-compose run --user encl-dev base-container